ECTS

 Faculty of Science

 In the first part of the course, a drying process will be used to introduce the most common heat and mass transfer phenomena found in process engineering, from which the dimensionless numbers can be derived.
-In the second part, the thermodynamic properties of the air/water vapour mixtures will be used to derive basic dimensioning rules for the same drying process.
+In the second part, the thermodynamic properties of the air/water vapor mixtures will be used to derive basic dimensioning rules for the same drying process.

-This course will be entirely taught in English.
+This course will be taught entirely in English.

 CM: 10

-Biosourced chemistry
+Bio-based chemistry

 ECTS